jonmhays/myberkeley/README.txt

 mvn -P runner -Dsling.purge clean

-5. To load test data, make sure the server, then run from the myberkeley directory
+5. To load test data, make sure the server is running, then run from the myberkeley directory:

 mvn -P runner -Dsling.loaddata integration-test